fourkitchens/frontend-perf/README.md

 * [DrupalCon LA 2015](https://events.drupal.org/losangeles2015/training/frontend-performance-training)
 * [DrupalCon Barcelona 2015](https://events.drupal.org/barcelona2015/training/frontend-performance-training)

-# Installation: OS X
+# Installation

 This repo uses Ruby and npm to power a Jekyll site.
-Assuming you already have [Homebrew](http://brew.sh/), the following commands will install the whole training kit for you (run them at the root of the repo):
+Assuming you already have [Homebrew](http://brew.sh/), the following commands will install the whole training kit for you (run them at the root of the repo).

+# NOTE: NEVER USE `sudo` TO INSTALL

+## OS X

 ```
 # update homebrew